Time to Validate 4Leaf Survey

 - Finally, we have an enormous amount of anecdotal data from physicians who are using the 4Leaf Survey in their practice.
 At least four of those doctors have each purchased between 100 and 1,000 copies of our book.

-- That the survey accurately estimates the percent of food calories from whole plants?
-OR..
+A. That the survey accurately estimates the percent of food calories from whole plants?
+OR

-2. Can we use existing data that has been gathered by a host of medical doctors to prove the second premise above?
+2. Can we use existing data that has been gathered by a host of medical doctors to prove the “B” premise above?

-In answer to #1, our thinking is that the positive correlation would be easier to prove than the actual percent of calories from whole plants.
+Our thinking is that the positive correlation in biomarkers would be far easier to prove than the actual percent of calories from whole plants.
 For that, we’d need a lot more than twelve questions, it would be more complex, it would no doubt have many inaccuracies and it would no longer be a two-minute survey.

 Many doctors have told us that the best thing about the survey is that it is easy, fast, and does a great job of helping the patient understand that they are eating nowhere near a health promoting diet.
 They also report that the realization of that fact can be very motivating for the patient.